zfmohammed/obsidian-feather/README.md

 - Dark And Light Themes
 - Things 2 like Checkboxes
-- Cool Code Boxes With Syntax Highlighting
+- Cool Code Blocks With Syntax Highlighting
 - With the Style Settings community plugin, you can customize the colors of bold, italic, highlighters, and block-quotes